-Physical Therapy for Temporomandibular Joint Dysfunction
+Physical Therapy for TMJ Syndrome

 The temporomandibular joint connects your jaw to your skull.
 If there is an injury to this joint or it becomes damaged in any way, TMJ dysfunction may develop.
 Temporomandibular joint dysfunction, also known as TMJ dysfunction, is a condition that causes pain and stiffness of the jaw joint and its surrounding muscles.
 The temporomandibular joint is a complex and important structure composed of bones, tendons, and muscles that may cause you to feel pain on one or both sides of the jaw.
 This can make it very difficult to open your mouth, talk, yawn, and chew.